ercdndrs/pokemonautomation.github.io/docs/Programs/PokemonLZA/JacintheInfiniteFarmer.md

 ### Instructions

-1. Train a strong steel or poison type Pokémon that can defeat Jacinthe's high-level fairy type Pokémon.
+1. Train a strong steel type Pokémon that can defeat Jacinthe's high-level fairy type Pokémon.
 We recommend Metagross (see below).
 2. Stand facing Jacinthe in Hotel Richissime with Button A icon visible.
-3. Select the strong Pokémon so it will lead the battle.
+3. Select the strong Pokémon in party so it will lead the battle.
 4. Start the program in the game.

 This program has 2 modes: With and without a battle AI.

-**With Battle AI (new to v0.59.5):**
+**With Battle AI:**

 In this mode, the program will choose the move with the best type effectiveness against the opponents.
 In the event of a tie, they will chosen in this priority order: